ThreeSixtyGiving/standard/documentation/reference.md

 Many data producers will be able to fit all the information about a single grant on one row of a spreadsheet.
 In fact most data producers do exactly that, and provide a single sheet with many individual grants.

-Where data producers have more complex information, for example where a grant has many beneficiary locations, we call this a [Many to one relationship](/#toc-many-to-one-relationships).
+Where data producers have more complex information, for example where a grant has many beneficiary locations, we call this a [One to many relationship](/#toc-one-to-many-relationships).
-Information about how to create data with [Many to one relationships](/#toc-many-to-one-relationships) is described below.
+Information about how to create data with [One to many relationships](/#toc-one-to-many-relationships) is described below.

 The 360Giving Spreadsheet template consists of a 'grants' sheet which contains the most common data fields.